Ultrarigid tangents of sub-Riemannian nilpotent groups: Notation and preliminaries

 Since, for any $ X \in L_i$ and $ Y \in L_j$, one has that the Lie bracket of vector fields induces a well defined bracket on $\g(p)$ thus defining a stratified nilpotent Lie algebra of step $s(p)$.
-Furthermore, $\g(p)$ together with the scalar product $\langle \, , \, \rangle_p={\rm g}_p$ define a Carnot algebra.
 Since $\g(p)$ is nilpotent, by the theory of nilpotent Lie groups, there exists a unique connected, simply connected Lie group $\G_p$ whose Lie algebra is $\g(p)$.
 We might denote this group by $\exp(\g(p))$.
-In our case, the group $\G_p$ together with the sub-Riemannian metric $d_p$ induced by $\langle \, , \, \rangle_p$, form a Carnot group, which is called the {\it tangent cone} at $p$.
+The group $\G_p$ together with the sub-Riemannian metric $d_p$ induced by $\langle \, , \, \rangle_p$, forms a Carnot group, which is called the {\it tangent cone} at $p$.
 Indeed, by a theorem of Mitchell \cite{Mitchell}, the pointed metric spaces $(M,\lambda d,p)$ Gromov-Hausdorff converge, as $\lambda \to \infty$, to the pointed metric space $(\G_p, d_p, e)$.
 In other words, any blow-up space of $(M,d)$ at $p$ is isometric to the Carnot group $\G_p$.

 A sub-Riemannian manifold is called {\em equiregular}\footnote{In Mitchell's and Margulis-Mostow's works, one finds the term `generic' instead of `equiregular'.} if the functions $p \mapsto {\rm dim}\, V_i(p)$ are constant for all $i$.
 Note that in this case the function $p \mapsto s(p)$ is automatically constant.
 The important consequence of equiregularity is that the Hausdorff dimension of $M$, with respect to $d$, is the natural number $Q=\sum_{i=1}^{s(p)} i \, {\rm dim}\, \g_i(p)$.
-Moreover, on any compact subset of $M$, the $Q$-dimensional Hausdorff measure is commensurate with any Lebsegue measure, see~\cite{Mitchell}.
+Moreover, on any compact subset of $M$, the $Q$-dimensional Hausdorff measure is commensurate with any Lebesgue measure, see~\cite{Mitchell}.

 If the nilpotentisations are independent of $p$ and thus isomorphic to a fixed Lie algebra $\g$, then $(M,\mathcal{H})$ is said to be {\em strongly regular} and $\g$ is called the {\em symbol algebra} of $(M,\mathcal{H})$.
 Clearly the tangent cones are all isomorphic to $\G=\exp(\g)$ in this case.